-There are now more ways to query COLA Cloud than ever.
-You can write Python, write TypeScript, pipe commands in a terminal, or just ask an AI assistant in plain English.
-They all hit the same API, share the same quotas, and return the same data.
+COLA Cloud now has four public access paths: Python, JavaScript, a terminal CLI, and MCP for AI assistants.
+They all hit the same API, share the same quotas, and return the same underlying data.

 The Python SDK